-Our tumbled Chilling Stones are made from our fieldstone remainders, chiseled by hand, and tumbled and washed in a week long cycle.
+My tumbled Chilling Stones are made from my fieldstone remnants, chiseled by hand, and tumbled and washed in a week long cycle.

 Beautiful stone has a scale of the specific piece or shape of what is intended.
 So, for my 1.5″ diameter, 1/2″ thick chillers, are vibrant colors of hard granitic rocks, interesting patterns, and boiled in water after a 7 stage tumbling process.

 The tumbling process in a series of steps that takes about one week.
 The results are smooth, colorful, and rinsed in boiling water once on my end to clean.
 Please wash again before use.
 I recommend washing prior to use in your drink.
 Also great as small cairn stacks, or a three part trivet.

 THE FARM–TO–TABLE STORY